 2. Leave enough time in the schedule for social activities

 When putting together the program for your celebration, remember that for many this is a unique opportunity to meet colleagues from various departments and have some non-work-related chatter.
-Like with any online event, virtual fatigue can be a real threat if you ram-pack a 4-hour long schedule.
-Try keeping the official program to a digestible duration, add breaks, networking sessions, or even speed-dating activities to meet up with random colleagues.
+Virtual fatigue can be a threat to any online event if you ram-pack a 4-hour-long schedule.
+Try keeping the official program to a digestible duration, adding breaks, networking sessions, or even speed-dating activities to meet up with random colleagues.

 3. Get a production team onboard to piece all pieces of the puzzle together